Torxed/python-glesys/README.md

 # Usage

-:information: This assumes a valid `glesys.toml` configuration.
+:information_source: This assumes a valid `glesys.toml` configuration.

 ## List all domains